Skyline College Men's Basketball

 Academic success is also a key component at Skyline.
 A recipient of the prestigious Scholar Team Award, our program boasts a 96% graduation/transfer rate among two-year players.
-In addition, members of the Men's Basketball team have been named to the Dean's List eighty times.
+In addition, members of the Men's Basketball team have been named to the Dean's List 82 times.

 Season in Review

 The Trojans finished the 2016-17 season one win shy of the state tournament.
 Competing in the toughest conference in the North, Skyline had the 6th highest winning % of the 14 schools in the Coast Conference.
 The Trojans lost only 3 games all year to teams ranked outside the top 18 in Northern California.

 Skyline played every game of the season without a starter over 6’3.
 The Trojans used great teamwork, spacing and ball movement on offense, resulting in great offensive efficiency.
 Skyline ranked 6th in the state in FG% at 48.7% and 7th in the state in 3FG% at 37.3%.

 A number of local HS talents also had very successful seasons.

 Justin Gutang (Burlingame HS) ranked 2nd in the state in 3FG% at 48.5%.

 Clayton Ladine (Burton HS) ranked 4th in the state in steals per game at 2.5.